-So, if you’re ready to jump into Dubai’s budding job market, where should you start?
+But, where should you start in Dubai’s budding job market?
 This guide will run you through the most important steps and information, including visas, sponsorship, where to look for jobs and interview tips.

 Banks and money transfer providers often give you a bad exchange rate to make extra profits.

 Wise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
-Which means you can save up to 8x by using Wise rather than your bank when you send your money abroad.
+Which means you can save on currency exchange rates by using Wise rather than your bank when you send your money abroad.

 If you’re planning to work in Dubai, you’ll need a work visa.
 The good news is, if you’re employed by a Dubai company, they’re pretty easy to obtain.